![]() |

 25 January: Image of the new softcover edition of Steinitz in London substituted for the original on the side panel of several pages.

-Updates made today include the following pages: UltraCorr2023 introduction, Seniors news, Seniors introduction, and Seniors calendar.
+Updates made today included pages about Ultracorr2023, Seniors news, Seniors introduction, and Seniors calendar.
 FIDE now have to decide quickly between four countries bidding to host the World Senior Team Championships this year.

 20 January: The softcover corrected edition of Tim Harding's book Steinitz in London is now on sale from the publisher, McFarland, and in a few weeks should become more generally available from retailers.